topranks/mib2SnmpCol/README.md

 ### snmpColConn

-snmpColConn.py implements a Python class which can be used to interact with SNMP Collector via its REST API.
+The included snmpColConn.py implements a Python class which can be used to interact with SNMP Collector via its REST API.

-It provides the core functionality to talk to SNMP Collector that mib2SnmpCol.py uses.  snmpColConn.py can be used independently with any Python project that needs to interact with SNMP Collector.
+snmpColConn.py can be used independently with any Python project that needs to interact with SNMP Collector.
 This project provides a good example of how it can be used.

 # Instalation & Usage